 Maplewood Counseling

-Struggling to Stay in Your Marriage or Relationship?
+Struggling to Stay in Your Marriage?
+A Guide to Clarity

-It is more rare that both people are on the same page when it comes to ending the marriage.
+It is actually quite rare for both people to be on the exact same page when it comes to ending a marriage.
+Usually, one person has been carrying the weight of the decision for a long time.

 Does this sound familiar?